-On May 20, 2022, the Oversight Board approved its latest 6-year fiscal plan for the Authority (the "2022 Fiscal Plan") pursuant to PROMESA and the requirements imposed by the Oversight Board.
-The 2022 Fiscal Plan includes certain initiatives, such as, among others, periodic rate increases, a project for improving commercial services, reductions in electricity costs and physical water losses, and new federal funding.
-For more detail on the Authority's financial projections and measures under implementation or to be implemented as required by the Oversight Board please refer to the 2022 Fiscal Plan for the Authority available at the Oversight Board webpage.
+On May 20, 2022, the Oversight Board approved its latest 6-year fiscal plan for the Authority (the "PRASA Fiscal Plan") pursuant to PROMESA.
+The PRASA Fiscal Plan includes certain initiatives, such as, among others, an improved metering system, physical water loss reduction, federal funding maximization, projects to reduce electricity costs and aggressive execution of the capital improvement program.
+For more detail on PRASA's financial projections and measures under implementation or to be implemented as required by the Oversight Board please refer to the 2022 Fiscal Plan for the Authority published in the Oversight Board webpage.